DmitriBogdanov/hatman-game/docs/wiki_levels.md

 <img src="images/wiki_levels_plains.png">

 A mostly flat level covered in pygmy fortifications.
 A lot of `Skeleton Halberd`, `Pygmy Warrior` and `Spirit Bomber` enemies.
-Some paths can taken by a player that has collected enough `Spider Signets` to reach them.
+Some paths can only be taken by a player that has collected enough `Spider Signets` to reach them.

 **Entered from:** `Devouring Depths`